History of rail transport in Japan: Stage 1: early development, 1872–1906

-In 1868 Thomas Blake Glover, a Scottish merchant, was responsible for bringing the first steam locomotive, "Iron Duke", to Japan, which he demonstrated on an 8-mile track in the Ōura district of Nagasaki.
+In 1868 Thomas Blake Glover, an Anglo-Scottish merchant, was responsible for bringing the first steam locomotive, "Iron Duke", to Japan, which he demonstrated on an 8-mile track in the Ōura district of Nagasaki.
 However, after about 250 years of a culture of distrust of foreigners, construction of the premier railway connecting Japan's former and new capitals by non-Japanese was considered politically unacceptable to the new Japanese regime, and so the government of Japan decided to build a railway from the major port of Yokohama to Tokyo using British financing and 300 British and European technical advisors: civil engineers, general managers, locomotive builders and drivers.
 In order to undertake its construction, foreign experts were contracted, with the specific intent that such experts would educate Japanese co-workers so that Japan could become self-sufficient in railway construction expertise, at which time the foreign contractors were expected to leave the country.
-On September 12, 1872, the first railway, between Shimbashi (later Shiodome) and Yokohama (present Sakuragichō) opened.
-(The date is in Tenpō calendar, October 14 in present Gregorian calendar).
+On Nagatsuki 12, Meiji 5, the first railway, between Shimbashi (later Shiodome) and Yokohama (present Sakuragichō) opened.
+(The date is in Tenpō calendar; October 14, 1872 in present Gregorian calendar).
 A one-way trip took 53 minutes in comparison to 40 minutes for a modern electric train.
 Service started with nine round trips daily.

 British engineer Edmund Morel (1841-1871) supervised construction of the first railway on Honshu during the last year of his life, American engineer Joseph U. Crowford (1842-1942) supervised construction of a coal mine railway on Hokkaidō in 1880, and German engineer Herrmann Rumschottel (1844-1918) supervised railway construction on Kyushu beginning in 1887.
 All three trained Japanese engineers to undertake railway projects.
 Shikoku was relatively resource-poor and maintained fewer railways than the other major islands, with the only major ones being found near the ports of Takamatsu and Tokushima.
 Honshu had both private and public rails, which often began in Osaka and Tokyo and radiated outwards to other major urban centers, whereas private and resource extraction-oriented railways were more common in Kyushu, Hokkaido, and Shikoku.
 Two men trained by Crowford later became presidents of Japan National Railways.
 A bronze bust of Morel in Yokohama, a bronze statue of Crowford in the Temiya Railway Memorial Museum, and a bust of Rumschottel in Hakata commemorate their contributions to Japan's railways.